TechwriterSSchmidt/Smart-Pump-Calibrator/README.md

 If the pump frequency clashes with these shockwaves, the flow becomes chaotic (high Jitter).
 This tool finds the "Sweet Spot" where the shockwaves dissipate or harmonize, ensuring a clean, reliable drop release.

+### Thermal Drift Analysis (Multi-Cycle)
+Solenoid pumps and oil viscosity change significantly with temperature.
+*   **Cold Oil**: Thicker, higher resistance, requires longer pulses.
+*   **Warm Oil**: Thinner, flows faster, might require shorter pulses or longer pauses.
+*   **Coil Heat**: As the solenoid warms up, its magnetic force decreases slightly.

+By running **Multiple Cycles** (configured via `CAL_REPEAT_CYCLES`), the system captures this "Thermal Drift".
+It allows you to see if the optimal settings shift as the system reaches operating temperature.
+The final report highlights these changes, ensuring you choose settings that work for both cold starts and long rides.

 ### Elasticity Ratio
 The system calculates an **Elasticity Ratio** to determine how much time the hose needs to relax after a pulse.
 This prevents pressure buildup where the hose never fully contracts.